superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         )
 ```

-Within this class, you must overwrite the `write_batch` method, where we serialize every `EmbeddedChunkedPost` to a payload to map the data as Qdrant expects.
-Finally, we load the serialized data to the vector DB.
+Within this class, you must overwrite the `write_batch` method, where you serialize every `EmbeddedChunkedPost` to a payload to map the data to the format expected by Qdrant.

+Ultimately, you load the serialized data to the vector DB.

 ## 5. Retrieval client